ESGF/esgf-test-suite/README.md

 ```
 nosetests -v --nocapture --nologcapture --tc-file my_config.ini
 ```
-Note: you can set the configuration file to be automatically loaded with the environment variable `NOSE_TESTCONFIG_AUTOLOAD_INI`:
+Note: you can set the configuration file path to be automatically loaded with the environment variable `NOSE_TESTCONFIG_AUTOLOAD_INI`:

 ```
 export NOSE_TESTCONFIG_AUTOLOAD_INI=/path/to/my_config.ini
 nosetests -v --nocapture --nologcapture
 ```
 Note: you can generate a nice htlm report with the option `--with-html` (default report file name is 'nosetests.html')

 * Run a set of tests according to the given nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))